princefishthrower/dev-book-template/README.md

 ## Cover

-The `cover/` folder contains the `.text` file where the cover page is built.
+The `cover/` folder contains the `.tex` file where the cover page is built.
 Because I don't want to fight LaTeX, the cover is a completely separate latex file to the rest of the book.
 This can also be useful for physical prints, where the cover often has to be uploaded separately - at vendors like amazon, for example.

 ## Book